Moving to a subscription strategy

 As a well-established company with a loyal customer base, MacPaw needed to make this change carefully.
 It turned to Paddle to resolve a number of key challenges around the switch to SaaS:

-- How to optimise the storefront and billings infrastructure for SaaS customers, and improve communication
+How to optimize the storefront and billings infrastructure for SaaS customers, and improve communication.

 Paddle as a complete SaaS Commerce partner